-The leaders of the Troop will plan to provide the two-deep leadership needed for the Troop to attend camp.
-Parents are not required to attend camp with their Scout.
-However, the Troop may need additional leadership and may request this help if needed.
-If Troops have difficulty finding enough leaders to attend camp, the Camp Director can match the Troop with another Troop attending camp at the same time so they can share leaders.
+The troop leaders will provide the two deep leaders needed for the troop to attend camp.
+Parents are not required to attend camp with their Scout; however, the Troop may need additional supervision and may request this help.
+If Troops have difficulty finding enough leaders to attend camp, the

+Camp Director can match the Troop with another Troop attending camp simultaneously so they can share leaders.